 Don’t drink too much an hour before the race, because the water will disturb your stomach and you should urinate shortly after the race start.
 Many have extra pee cravings due to nervousness.

 Unless you are a top-elite runner, you need to consume energy during a marathon.

-On average, a maximum of 60 grams of sugar (glucose) and 1 liter of fluid per hour can be take in to your system.
-This corresponds to a maximum of 3 gels / bananas / and 3-4 cups water per hour.
-In warm environment, the body will absorb less sugar.
+On average, a maximum of 60 grams of sugar (glucose) and 1 liter of fluid per hour can be taken into your system.
+This corresponds to a maximum of 3 gels/bananas / and 3-4 cups water per hour.
+In a warm environment, the body will absorb less sugar.